- 12 Interesting Facts You Must Know About Kotlin

-Kotlin and Java are two very similar languages.
-Kotlin has 100% interoperability with Java.
-You can have the codes from both Java and Kotlin in the same project and they will compile perfectly.
-Post compilation it would be difficult for you to tell the parts developed in Kotlin and the parts developed in Java separately.
+The impressive feature of Kotlin is its 100% interoperability with Java.
+This means developers can obtain the codes from Java and Kotlin in the same project.
+Moreover, they can compile both perfectly.
+Post-compilation, it would be difficult to identify which parts are developed in Kotlin or Java.

-Kotlin has this edge over other languages.
-Its language has both object-oriented and functional constructs.
-It can thus be used in both Object Oriented and Functional Programming styles.
-You can also mix different elements from the two styles.
-If you are exploring functional programming, Kotlin has great features like higher-order functions, function types and lambdas.
+Kotlin language is intuitive to outperform other programming languages.
+The language is developed to be both object-oriented and functional constructs.
+Therefore, it can be used in both Object Oriented and Functional Programming styles.
+Developers can also amalgamate the different elements from the two styles.
+If you are delving into functional programming, it has excellent features like higher-order functions, function types, and lambdas.

-Kotlin can definitely be used for server side development.
-It is 100% compatible with the JVM.
-You can develop server side development with Kotlin while maintaining full compatibility with existing Java based technology stacks.
-There are several frameworks like Spring, Vert.x, Ktor, Kotlinx.html etc. which can be used.
+Kotlin endorses the host with the deployment of server-side development; this is workable because it is 100% compatible with the JVM.
+Developers can deploy server-side-development with Kotlin while maintaining full compatibility with existing Java-based technology stacks.
+Several frameworks can be used, like Spring, Vert.x, Ktor, Kotlinx.html, etc.

 8. Null Safety In Kotlin